Welcome to FCC Veteran and Military Services (VMS). We are excited to work with you as you pursue your educational and career goals.

 - VA Educational Benefits: FCC is approved by the Maryland Higher Education Commission (MHEC) for the training active duty personnel.
 FCC may certify enrollment to the United States Department of Veterans Affairs (VA) for approved programs of study.
 If you are unsure which type of VA education benefit you qualify for, you may contact the VA Call Center by phone at 1.888.442.4551 or visit the VA website.
 You will need to provide your social security number when you make the call.

-- VA Vocational Rehabilitation and Employment (Chapter 31): You may be eligible for VR&E benefits and services if you are an active duty service member and you meet at least one of the requirements listed below.
+- Veteran Readiness and Employment (Chapter 31): You may be eligible for VR&E benefits and services if you are an active duty service member and you meet at least one of the requirements listed below.

 - You have a 20% or higher pre-discharge disability rating (memorandum rating) and will soon leave the military, or